Villages Around Lake Atitlan

 Santiago Atitlan Catholic Church

 Famous for the home of ‘Maximon’ and you will be inundated with offers to take you there when you step off the lancha!
+This is a worthwhile and interesting cultural activity to do.

 It is worth visiting the fair-trade store with high-end, high-quality accessories all made on the back strap loom, and run by the non-profit, the Cojolya Association of Maya Women Weavers.
+They also offer weaving classes and tours of the homes of their weavers.

 Two great places for lunch are the Restaurant Posada Santiago and the Hotel Bambu.
 A number of NGOs are based here in Santiago, along with a fantastic hospital ‘Hospitalito’.